-18% renewable energy in total energy use in EU28, show data of Eurostat.
+18% renewable energy in total energy use in EU28 by 2018, show data of Eurostat.
 So more than 80% still fossil.
 We have to gear up.

 Renewable use in heating an cooling provides largest contribution (> 100 Mtoe) in energy demand.
 Heating and cooling is half of all energy needs and did show decreasing overall demand.

 In transport sector (also one fourth of total energy consumed) the physical share of renewables is just nearly 6%. it needs urgent action to quickly reduce the amount of fossil in this sector.